mmckechney/SqlBuildManager/Docs/change_notes.md

 ### Version 10.4.0
 - *ADDED:* Functionality to leverage Azure Batch as an execution engine
-- *UPDATED:* Swaped out SharpZipLib to remove Zip Slip vunlerability
+- *UPDATED:* Swaped out SharpZipLib to remove Zip Slip vulnerability

 ### Version 10.3.0
 - *ADDED:* New authentication types for Azure: Azure AD Password and Azure AD Integrated